drmichaeldouglass/MedBlend/README.md

 - CT/MR series and RT Dose grids must have uniform slice/plane spacing.
 MedBlend rejects non-uniform or duplicate positions because a single OpenVDB volume cannot preserve them without resampling.
+- CT/MR stacks with sideways displacement between slice origins (shear, as in some gantry-tilted acquisitions) must be resampled onto an orthogonal grid before image or structure import.
+MedBlend rejects these stacks to prevent distorted anatomy.
+Oblique stacks without shear remain supported.
 - Contours are rasterised using an even-odd point-in-polygon test sampled at voxel centres, so a structure boundary is resolved to the nearest voxel.
 Small structures relative to the CT voxel size will show that quantisation.
 - Imported CT, dose, structure, and proton spot objects are now all placed in the DICOM patient coordinate system (millimetres mapped to metres), so they co-register automatically regardless of import order.
 Note that the CT volume is therefore no longer centred at the world origin.
 - Proton beam orientation (gantry and couch rotation) assumes a head-first supine (HFS) patient; other patient orientations have not been verified and a warning is shown when the plan reports a different patient position.